atlassian-archive/dataschool/dataschool/_books/how-to-design-a-dashboard.md

 main_color: "#145776"
 status: released
 is_featured: false
+snippet: Dashboards enable people to make decisions based on data.
+This book walks you through the process of defining, prototyping, building, and deploying a dashboard.
+The focus of the book is to help people make dashboards that get used to make decisions.
 ---
 Dashboards enable people to make decisions based on data.
 This book walks you through the process of defining, prototyping, building, and deploying a dashboard.
 The focus of the book is to help people make dashboards that get used to make decisions.